On Fock covariance for product systems and the reduced Hao-Ng isomorphism problem by discrete actions: Introduction

 The main approach in \cite{DKKLL20, DK20, Kat17, Kat20, KR21} has been to use the independence condition for right LCM semigroups and Nica covariance of the identity representation

 in order to obtain a canonical $*$-isomorphism

 From there it follows that

 and then the C*-envelope theory of Katsoulis and Ramsey \cite{KR16} can be implemented.
 In the absence of independence, it is unclear whether the $*$-isomorphism (\ref{eq:fc cp}) still holds, but it does not exclude the possibility that the completely isometric isomorphism (\ref{eq:ten cp}) is valid.
 A careful investigation of the arguments of \cite{DKKLL20, DK20, Kat17, Kat20, KR21} reveals that Fock covariance of the identity representation $X \rtimes_{\al,\la} \fH \hookrightarrow \T_\la(X) \rtimes_{\al,\la} \fH$ enables the completely isometric isomorphism (\ref{eq:ten cp}).
 Our characterisation applies towards this resolution when $\fH$ is discrete without restrictions on the product system $X$ and the semigroup $P$.
+This recovers the aforementioned results appearing in \cite[Theorem 6.3]{DKKLL20}, \cite[Theorem 6.6]{DK20}, and \cite[Theorem 3.2]{Kat17}.

 {\bf Theorem B.} \emph{(Theorem \ref{T:hao-ng}) Let $P$ be a unital subsemigroup of a discrete group $G$ and let $X$ be a product system over $P$.
 Let $\al$ be a generalised gauge action of a discrete group $\fH$ on $\T_\la(X)$.
 Then the identity representation $X\rtimes_{\al,\la}\fH \hookrightarrow \T_{\la}(X) \rtimes_{\al,\la} \fH$ lifts to a completely isometric isomorphism